dellius-alexander/Jenkins/notes.md

 - user <br/>|__ read:user - Read ALL user profile data <br/>|__ user:email - Access user email addresses (read-only)
 - *Optional: workflow - Update GitHub Action workflows*

-***Note: Copy your `Auth Token` in a safe place for later use in `Jenkins`.
+***Note: Copy your `Auth Token` in a safe place for use in `Jenkins`.
 Use the token to create a `Username & Password` credentials in Jenkins credentials manager and give it a discriptive name such as, `"github-access-token"`.***

-Now you will use these credentials to access Github during build job runtime.
+Now you will use these credentials to access Github during build job runtime events.